wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

 This request will authenticate and redirect the user to the URL in the RelayState parameter itself.

+!!! info
 	Either you could have SP Initiated SSO only, or SP Initiated SSO and IdP Initiated SSO.
 You can't have IdP initiated SSO only.
 By design, SP Initiated SSO is more restrictive and secure.
 If a service provider is allowed to do IdP Initiated SSO, it would automatically imply that this service provider is allowed to do SP initiated SSO as well.